 To mitigate risk, the Bank requires collateral that is appropriate for the product offered.
 For some products, such as relatively small overdrafts to individuals, no collateral is required, given that the customer's creditworthiness meets the Bank's criteria.
 Since the Bank does not seize collateral unless a borrower faces serious repayment difficulties, the valuation of collateral focuses on its future expected value at the time of default.
 The Bank has appointed a Collateral Board that reviews and proposes guidelines for the valuation of collateral and pledged assets.
-The objective is to ensure that the Exhibit 4.1.
-Schematic overview of the Bank's credit process.
-Loan applications can be received through the Bank's Call Centre as well as the Bank's mobile and online banking platforms.

-valuation of collateral is coordinated throughout the Bank.
+The objective is to ensure that the valuation of collateral is coordinated throughout the Bank.